 Cellular Internet Summary

-- Pros: Easiest way to get online, especially since most people already own a smartphone and have a cellular plan.
-Also, you can get online from any place with a clear path to a cell tower.
+- Pros: Easiest way to get online, especially since most people already own a smartphone and have a cellular data plan.
+Also, you can get online from any place with connection to a cell tower.

 - Cons: Can be expensive, especially if you’re carrying plans with multiple carriers.
 Connectivity can vary based on traffic/congestion.
 Limited data.